 Foreign and alien insurers that are licensed by the Texas Department of Insurance are responsible for this tax.
-Any retaliatory tax due is determined by comparing the aggregate taxes, fees and assessments their states of domicile impose to the aggregate taxes, fees and assessments Texas imposes.
+Any retaliatory tax due is determined by comparing the aggregate taxes, fees and assessments their states of organization impose to the aggregate taxes, fees and assessments Texas imposes.

 If the aggregate tax, assessment and fee burden of another state exceeds the aggregate burden in Texas based on the same amount of premium writings, Texas imposes a retaliatory tax equal to the difference between the states.